seed-labs/seed-emulator/README.md

 - `Mpls` offers the following graphs:
     - MPLS topology (One each AS).

-To get graphs from graphable classes, first, render the simulation, then call `graphable.createGraphs()`.
+To get graphs from graphable classes, first, render the emulation, then call `graphable.createGraphs()`.
 Once done, they will be available via `graphable.getGraphs()`.
 For example:

 ```python
 r.render()